DataDog/integrations-core/postgres/README.md

 ### Installation

-The Postgres check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent).
+The Postgres check is packaged with the Agent, to start gathering your Postgres metrics and logs, [install the Agent](https://app.datadoghq.com/account/settings#agent).
 If you need the newest version of the check, install the `dd-check-postgres` package manually or with your favorite configuration manager.

 ### Configuration